Vaccination tips

 Let the vaccinator know if your child is scared of needles.
 They're trained to make you as comfortable as possible.
 They can provide distractions and techniques to help reduce pain and anxiety.

-You'll need to wait up to 20 minutes after the immunisation to make sure your tamariki is feeling OK.
+You'll need to wait up to 20 minutes after the vaccination to make sure your tamariki is feeling OK.

-Some tamariki have mild reactions after immunisation.
+Some tamariki have mild reactions after vaccination.
 They may develop a fever or have tenderness, swelling and redness where the injection was given.
-This is the body's normal response to immunisation.
+This is the body's normal response to vaccination.
 It shows the vaccine is working.
 Symptoms usually settle after a day or two.
-If you do not have any side effects that's OK too.
+If you do not have any side effects, that's OK too.
 The vaccine is still working.

-If you're concerned about any reactions after your child's immunisation, contact your GP practice.
+If you're concerned about any reactions after your child's vaccination, contact your GP practice.
 You can also call Healthline any time on 0800 611 116.